kotakondo/GCOPTER/README.md

-# GCOPTER ROS2
+# MIGHTY vs GCOPTER Benchmarking

-This is a revised version for benchmarking used by Kumar Lab.
+This is a revised version for benchmarking based on Kumar Lab's repo (https://github.com/yuwei-wu/GCOPTER.git).

 ## Usage

 ### Prerequisites